eugene/pommerman/README.md

 ## :wrench: Requirements
 In addition to `pytorch` (https://pytorch.org) and the usual data science packages (`numpy`, `matplotlib`) this project depends on the Pommerman `playground` (https://github.com/MultiAgentLearning/playground) to be installed in your Python environment.
 Additionally, A2C script depends on the `colorama` package which helps with the rendering of the game in terminal (perfect for running on remote servers).

+## :exclamation: DISCLAIMER
+As this project uses the torch.multiprocessing package which is not compatible with jupyter notebook, the files to reproduce our results are suplied as individual python files.
+The guide for running these files is written below.

 ## :chart_with_upwards_trend: Imitation learning
 To start the imitation learnining, first place the ```log_simpleAgents_sequence_observe.py``` file in the path ```playground\pommerman\cli```.
 Hereafter, place the file ```AA_RUN_LOG_SCRIPT.py``` in the playground folder and run it.